viljargjerde/Datasolver.jl/README.md

 ## Overview

-DataSolver is (will be) a Julia package that provides an easy-to-use interface for setting up and solving data-driven engineering problems.
+DataSolver is a Julia package that provides an easy-to-use interface for setting up and solving data-driven engineering problems.
 It is developed as part of Viljar Helgestad Gjerde's master's thesis.
 The package includes tools for constructing synthetic data driven problems and solving them with the included solver.
 The code is under active development and will change with no warning.

 ### Features
 - **Data-driven Solver** (`datasolve`): Solves a data driven problem with extensive logging for each iteration.